FBI warns Russians hacked hundreds of thousands of routers

 People should also consider disabling remote-management settings, changing passwords and upgrading to the latest firmware.

-Reporting by Sarah N. Lynch and Joseph Menn; Editing by David Gregorio
+Reporting by Sarah N. Lynch in Washington and Joseph Menn in San Francisco; Editing by David Gregorio